pkarsy/rcCalibrator/README.md

 ```
 38400   +0.2%   This is an excellent choise when running at 8Mhz
-57600   +2.1%   The proMinis(3.3V 8Mhz) are capable of this serial speed
+57600   +2.1%   Atmega328@8MHz (and proMini@8Mhz 3.3V) is capable of this serial speed
-115200  -3.5%   This is the reason ProMini@8Mhz cannot do 115.2k
+115200  -3.5%   Atmega328@8MHz (and ProMini@8Mhz) cannot run the HW serial port at 115.2k
 ```
 If we use the internal oscillator, this error can be added or subtracted to the RC oscillator error.

 ### Serial bootloader: Even more problems, and a solution.
 The use of a serial/UART bootloader (a standard, not the one provided here) and at the same time using the internal RC oscillator, potentially generates a serious problem.
-Suppose we know that the optimal OSCCAL value for a specific atmega chip is 139 : We develop an Arduino application, and right after setup() we write:
+Suppose we know that the optimal
+OSCCAL value for a specific atmega chip is 139 : We develop an Arduino application, and right after setup() we write: